DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - 🔵**Record Retention**: Record retention is the process of retaining and maintaining information for as long as it is needed.
       - note: a current trend in many orgs is to reduce legal liabilities by implementing short retention policies with email
       - A data storage policy describes how and why data is stored.
-      - Record retention policies define the amount of time to keep data, and laws or regulations often drive these policies
+      - 💥**Record retention policies** define the amount of time to keep data, and laws or regulations often drive these policies.
+Record retention policies define how data should be maintained within the organization.
+It includes what type of data to keep, the length of retention, how to maintain the data, and how to destroy the information when it is no longer needed.
+Careful work should be put into ensuring the policy is a match for business needs.
+Having 📝legal counsel in the process is a good idea as there are 📝laws and 📝regulations that have a retention requirement or a deletion requirement.
       - A data retention policy can help to ensure that outdated data is purged, removing potential additional costs for discovery, and reducing the amount of data that may need to be produced for lawsuits.
 Many organizations have aggressive retention policies to both reduce the cost of storage and limit the amount of data that is kept on hand and discoverable.
       - Laws and regulations that apply to an organization often dictate how long to save data.
 Still, all organizations should keep data as long as they are required to do so.
       - Always consult the organization's record retentions policy to determine the appropriate length of time to preserve records
   - Three fundamental retention policy questions:
-    - 🔥**how to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account
+    - ⚒️**How to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account
-    - 🔥**how long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)
+    - ⚒️**How long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)
-    - 🔥**what data**: to retain per org requirements
+    - ⚒️**What data**: to retain per org requirements
 - 2.4.6 Data remanence
   - 🔵**Data Remanence**: the data remaining on media after the data is supposedly erased
     - typically refers to data on a hard drive as residual ✏️magnetic flux or ✏️slack space (unused space within a disk cluster)